Mat1020/RaspPi-LED/README.md

 ➢ **Explanation** <br>
 This circuit is simple enough to visually see what is going on, but there are still some things that I'd like to point out to explain a little bit more.

+As you can notice, we're using two different engeries (positive, negative) to light up the LED, but there's a resistor in one of the engergy wires.
+This is because the LED can't handle all the energy, meaning that it would damage the LED, possible leading to not working.
+Instead, we use a resistor (type of resistor depends on the resistance, power rating, and other factors of the circuit) to limit the current flowing through the LED.

 ## Programming the Code
 For this project's code, we'll be using **Python** and the **gpiozero module**.
 We'll be using **3 commands**